yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 standalone01\administrator
 ```

-* `userenum` --> Allows to quickly get a list of local users on the computer.
-It's benefial to do it this way, as opposed to for example, executing `net users`.
+* `userenum` --> Allows to quickly get a list of *local users* on the computer.
+It's beneficial to do it this way, as opposed to for example, executing `net users`.
 Reason being is simple, we spawn less processes.
 Executing `net users` will spawn a new `net.exe` process which is usually a sign of intrusion to defenders.
-But the `userenum` approach, instead, executes a BOF which in turn is a way stealthier manner of gathering information.
-We will go over BOF's more in depth later on this course.
+But the `userenum` approach, instead, executes a *BOF* which in turn is a way stealthier manner of gathering information.
+We will go over BOF's more in depth a bit later.

 ```
 24/01/2024 07:47:26 [Neo] Demon » userenum